superstreamlabs/superstream-engine/README.md

  - `RAM`: Minimum of 4 GB.
 Allocating sufficient resources is crucial to meet or exceed these specifications for the application to function as intended within a Kubernetes pod.

+Storage Requirements:
+Default Storage Class: A default storage class must be configured and available in the Kubernetes cluster to dynamically provision storage as required by the application.

 Deployment Restrictions:
 Cloud Instances: The application must be deployed on dedicated or reserved instances within the Kubernetes cluster.
 It `cannot run on spot instances` due to the potential for unexpected termination, which could disrupt the service.